astronomer/docs/astro/ci-cd.md

 ### GitLab (Multiple Branches)

-To automate code deploys to a Deployment using [GitLab](https://gitlab.com/), complete the following setup in your GitLab repository that hosts an Astro project:
+To automate code deploys to Astro across multiple environments using [GitLab](https://gitlab.com/), complete the following setup in your GitLab repository that hosts an Astro project:

 1. Set the following environment variables in your project.
 Variables can be set under Project Settings >> CICD >> Variables: